 Adding the SMTP email configuration

-Add the following section to the web.config of your website.
-Contact firstname.lastname@example.org to obtain the host, password, userName, and port values.
+Add the following section to the web.config of your website; userName and Password is generated through the management portal.

 To send emails from a custom domain, you should configure a Sender Policy Framework (SPF), which is a type of Domain Name Service (DNS) record that identifies mail servers that are permitted to send emails on behalf of your domain.
 Episerver will advise on the correct configuration for this.